EvolvingLMMs-Lab/lmms-engine-mini/docs/data_prep.md

 # Data Preparation

+## Recommend Data Format
+The recommended way to prepare the data is through yaml file and prepare your sft data in jsonlines.
 You need to prepare a YAML file to specify the data path and data type.
 The YAML file should look like this:

 ```yaml
 datasets: